 - Pacific sailfish – peak season, in Quepos, is from December to April

 Puntarenas also offers fishing charters.
 The best time is from mid-December to April.

 In the Southern Pacific big fish are caught year-round in Drake Bay, which holds many big game fishing records and every species has its season.
 To access Drake Bay you need to come from the Sierpe River which is bordered by a mangrove estuary.
 This area is home to:

 - Giant wahoo

 - Pacific cubera snapper (mainly found around the reef)

 Dominical is great for inshore and offshore fishing where anglers get a run for their money.
 Fishing is good year-round, with the peak season from December to April.
-The warm waters teem with:
+The warm waters teeming with: